dsv-su/gdpr-portal/readme.md

 ## 5. Plugins

+The plugin handles connection to given systems to request GDPR extracts from various systems.
+The Portal comes with built-in plugins for the following systems: Scipro, Moodle, Drupal, Daisy and OTRS.
+The systems must be installed with a custom GDPR extension.
+In order to connect to another system, a new plugin must be implemented.

 ## Implementing a new plugin

 ### Plugin pattern/structure
-The plugin handles connection to given systems to request GDPR extracts from various systems.
 The Plugin for each system consists basically of two files; A main file with a class that establishes a connection to a system and returns one or more files and a configurations file containing credential- and configuration information to the system.
-All plugins are handled by the PluginController.
+Plugins are handled by the PluginController.

 ### Plugin workflow
 The Plugincontroller dispatches each plugin in order to a job process (que).
 Database tables is used to hold the jobs processes, failed processes (e.g. unable to connect to a system or server), progress and log information.